Afrofuturism short stories often deal with African-American themes in the context of science fiction, fantasy or speculative fiction.

 Jim is a black man working as a messenger for a New York bank.
 Everyone is talking about a comet.
 The bank president sends Jim into the filthy and dangerous vaults to find two missing volumes of records.
 While he’s down there, there’s a great crash and the door slams shut.

-This is the eighth story in the preview of Dark Matter: A Century of Speculative Fiction from the African Diaspora.
-(25% into preview)
+This story can also be read in the above sample of Dark Matter: A Century of Speculative Fiction from the African Diaspora.
+(25% in)

 “The Ones Who Stay and Fight” by N. K. Jemisin